capogreco/lanchu_template/README.md

     *   Click "Start Session" in the second tab.
 This tab becomes the "receiver".
     *   If signaling and ICE negotiation are successful, you should see your local video in one box and the remote video in the other.
 The chatbox should also become active.

-## Clearing Deno KV (for testing)
+## Clearing Deno KV (for testing and development)

-If you encounter issues with stale signaling data, you can clear the WebRTC entries for the `default-room` from Deno KV using the provided script:
+If you encounter issues with stale signaling data, or if WebRTC connections behave erratically (e.g., work once and then fail on subsequent attempts without a full browser cache clear and server restart), you might need to clear the WebRTC signaling entries from Deno KV.

+A Deno task is provided for this:

-1. Stop the main `server.js` if it's running.
+1.  **Stop the main Deno server** (`server.js`) if it's currently running.
+This is important to avoid potential conflicts or race conditions if the server tries to access KV while you're clearing it.
-2. Run:
+2. Run the `clear-kv` task from the `lanchu_template` directory:
     ```bash
-    deno run --allow-read --allow-write --unstable-kv clear_kv.js
+    deno task clear-kv
     ```
-3. Restart `server.js`.
+    This task executes the `clear_kv.js` script, which will remove all signaling data associated with the `default-room`.
+3. After the script confirms deletion, you can restart the main Deno server (`deno task start`).

+**When to use `deno task clear-kv`:**

+*   Before starting a fresh testing session, especially if previous sessions ended abruptly or experienced connection issues.
+*   If you suspect stale offers, answers, or ICE candidates are interfering with new connection attempts.
+*   During development, if you've made changes to the signaling logic and want to ensure no old data structures are causing problems.

+This ensures a clean state for the signaling mechanism.

 ## Acknowledgement